mavlink/mavlink-devguide/en/services/camera.md

 > **Tip** The [Dronecode Camera Manager](https://camera-manager.dronecode.org/en/) provides an implementation of this protocol.

+<span></span>
 > **Warning** We are transitioning from specific request commands to a single generic requestor.
-> GCS and Camera server systems should support both approaches as we migrate to exclusive use of the new method (documented here).
+  GCS and MAVLink SDKs/apps should support both approaches as we migrate to exclusive use of the new method (documented here).
-> For more information see [Migration Notes for GCS & Camera Servers](#).
+  For more information see [Migration Notes for GCS & Camera Servers](#migration-notes-for-gcs--mavlink-sdks).

 ## Camera Connection